-I am a postdoctoral fellow working on root functional phenomics.
-Utilizing phenotyping systems and image analysis is an exciting area to work in as it enables reproducible and high-throughput plant research.
+I am a Research Scientist in root functional phenomics.
+Utilising phenotyping systems and image analysis is an exciting area to work in as it enables reproducible and high-throughput plant research.

 Before moving to the US, my interest in this field took shape during my PhD project at the University of Nottingham.
 Under the supervision of Dr. Darren M Wells and Prof. Malcolm J Bennett, I used hydroponics and X-ray CT to phenotype root system architecture responses to nitrogen in wheat.
-I then worked in the lab of Dr. Larry M York as a postdoctoral fellow at the Noble Research Institute LLC.
+I then worked in the lab of Dr. Larry M York as a postdoctoral fellow at the Noble Research Institute LLC on nutrient uptake kinetics.

 Nutrient uptake kinetics

-A multiple ion-uptake phenotyping platform reveals shared mechanisms that affect nutrient uptake by maize roots Griffiths M, Roy S, Guo H, Seethepalli A, Huhman D, Ge Y, Sharp RE, Fritschi FB, York LM. bioRxiv
+A multiple ion-uptake phenotyping platform reveals shared mechanisms that affect nutrient uptake by maize roots Griffiths M, Roy S, Guo H, Seethepalli A, Huhman D, Ge Y, Sharp RE, Fritschi FB, York LM.
+Plant Physiology

 X-ray CT rhizosphere